tonykipkemboi/anthropic_mcp_connector/README.md

 - Submit PRs with improvements
 - Share your networking success stories
 - Suggest new data sources or analysis features

-## License

-MIT License - Use this as a foundation for your own innovations!

 ---